Understanding Defense Mechanisms in Psychology | ICHARS

 DEFENCE MECHANISMS

-Defence Mechanisms are strategies that are employed by the unconscious mind to effectively manipulate situations, events, and people in a way that safeguards their own sense of well-being, escaping any kind of stress or undue discomfort that the system is not willing to handle.
+Defense Mechanisms are strategies that are employed by the unconscious mind to effectively manipulate situations, events, and people in a way that safeguards their own sense of well-being, escaping any kind of stress or undue discomfort that the system is not willing to or able to handle.

-Let us look at a few examples to understand how the Defence Mechanisms work.
+Let us look at a few examples to understand how the Defense Mechanisms work.

 Example 2: An officegoer comes home from work only to scream at his wife for not keeping his clothes in the right place.
 This is because his boss has reprimanded him for his poor upkeep of official records in the day.
 So, since he could not retaliate and express his anger and frustration to his boss, he came home to release his stress on his wife to maintain his mental and emotional equilibrium, which had got disturbed because of his boss.

-Hence, it will be safe to say that the Defence Mechanism is the mind’s way of maintaining its sense of homeostasis, even if it means manipulating reality.
+Hence, it will be safe to say that the Defense Mechanism is the mind’s way of maintaining its sense of homeostasis, even if it means manipulating reality.

-Core Concepts from Psychoanalysis to understand Defence Mechanism
+Core Concepts from Psychoanalysis to understand Defense Mechanism

-To understand the Defence Mechanism, we need to understand the Ego, Superego, and Id as proposed by Sigmund Freud’s theory of Psychoanalysis.
+To understand the Defense Mechanism, we need to understand the Ego, Superego, and Id as proposed by Sigmund Freud’s theory of Psychoanalysis.

 Psychoanalysis theory explains the way the human personality is organised and what are the many facets of its development.
 Though it was proposed first by Sigmund Freud, it has undergone many changes ever since.
 As per Sigmund Freud, the human personality is a result of the three structures of the mind.